Tags: Database

 Similar to Maslow's hierarchy of needs, user demands for databases also have a progressive hierarchy: physiological needs, safety needs, belonging needs, esteem needs, cognitive needs, aesthetic needs, self-actualization needs, and transcendence needs.

-As hardware technology advances, the capacity and performance of standalone databases have reached unprecedented heights. which makes distributed (TP) databases appear utterly powerless, much like the “data middle platform,” donning the emperor’s new clothes in a state of self-deception.
+As hardware technology advances, the capacity and performance of standalone databases have reached unprecedented heights, which makes distributed (TP) databases appear utterly powerless, much like the "data middle platform" wearing the emperor's new clothes.

 Thou shalt not run a prod database inside a container